fusioncharts/dev_centre_docs/fusiontime/integrations/java/your-first-chart-using-java-in-fusiontime.md

 ## Installation

-Since FusionTime is distributed along with FusionCharts Suite, download/install the `FusionCharts v13.3.3-sr.1` to get access to FusionTime.
+Since FusionTime is distributed along with FusionCharts Suite, download/install the **FusionCharts** package to get access to FusionTime.
 Note that you will also need Java 6 or later version to use FusionTime.

 Install FusionCharts and the JSP wrapper component using following steps: